Peer Assisted Study Sessions (PASS)

 Owen

-The LSC provides other tutoring supports for all PASS-supported courses, including first year Business and Computer classes.
+The LSC provides other tutoring supports for all PASS-supported courses.

 Use of LSC services, including PASS, indicates agreement to abide by Learning Support Centre policies